Schuylkill and Susquehanna Navigation Company: 18th century

 The concept of navigation in the context of the post-colonial United States and 1790 timeframe was predominately focused on improving river systems.
 A contemporary project, the Western Inland Lock Navigation Company in New York which later became a part of the Erie Canal was also "... primarily a river system."
 In the Pennsylvania scheme, large rivers such as the Susquehanna and to a lesser extent, the Schuylkill were to be improved by clearing channels through obstructions and building dams where needed.
 Most importantly, these larger segments of the scheme were to be connected by short sections of slackwater canals and in some instances such as the Allegheny range crossing, portages.
 One author noted that ...

-The Society in its report estimated the total cost of the Schuylkill river improvements and canal connection with the Susquehanna river at £55,540 (£1791) or $8.6 million ($2018US).
-The Schuylkill Navigation Company and the Union canal ultimately completed this Society scheme by 1830 for a total reported cost of $2.8 million ($1830US) or $73 million in ($2018US): roughly nine times the original estimate.
+The Society in its report estimated the total cost of the Schuylkill River improvements and canal connection with the Susquehanna River at £55,540 (£1791) or $8.6 million (in 2018 US dollars).
+The Schuylkill Navigation Company and the Union Canal ultimately completed this Society scheme by 1830 for a total reported cost of $2.8 million (in 1830 US dollars) or $73 million in (in 2018 US dollars): roughly nine times the original estimate.

-Brindley Surveys of 1791

 James Brindley (1745-1820), a well-known canal engineer and nephew of the famous British canal engineer James Brindley (1716-1772), was in Delaware in 1791.
 Brindley had been originally recruited in 1774 by the Potomac Company for the Little Falls Bypass Canal on the Potomac River.
 Subsequently, Brindley worked on the Susquehanna Canal (1783-) in Maryland, Santee Canal in South Carolina (1786) and the James River Canal in Virginia (1787).
 In 1791, he was introduced to the Society for the purpose of resurveying the 1771 summit route for the canal between the Tulpehocken and Quittapahilla Creeks.
 The Society engaged Brindley to resurvey the 1771 summit route along with Timothy Matlack (1736-1829) and John Adlum (1759-1836).
 Later that year in the summer, they presented a final report and Brindley's map for the summit canal between the creeks.
 Crucially, they find that there is sufficient water at the summit to feed the canal within a four-mile radius.
 The society would later in February 1792 ask the newly incorporated Schuylkill and Susquehanna Navigation company to pay for the expense of this survey.